-- Be nice to them. - Operators will always tell you when things are ready for you.
-If you interrupt them to ask, it will take longer because they'll need to stop and answer you. - Unless your project is operator run approved, they cannot run your project for you. - Be clear and specific about any issues you are having, and specify the exact error messages you are receiving.
-Good resources to ask if a warning or error is something worth worrying about while observing. - No, they aren't there to fix any and all problems that happen on the observatory property.
-But they do know who you SHOULD call. - Yes, they can let you in the main door if you forgot your keycard.
-Call x2341.
+- Be nice to them.
+Say hello on "Talk & Draw" before your time begins. - Operators will always tell you when things are ready for you. - Unless your project is operator run approved, they cannot run your project for you. - Be clear and specific about any issues you are having, and specify the exact error messages you are receiving.
+They are good resources to ask if a warning or error is something worth worrying about while observing. - They will not be able to fix all problems that happen on the observatory property.
+But they do know who you SHOULD call. - Yes, they can let you in the main door of the Jansky Lab if you forgot your keycard.
+Call x2341